qiang-yang-ecology/Yang.et.al.The.predictability.of.ecological.stability.in.a.noisy.world/README.md

-This is the repository containing the R codes and data for Yang et al. 2018 NEE.
+This is the repository containing the R codes and data for Yang et al. The predictability of ecological stability in a noisy world.
+Nature in Ecology & Evolution.

 For potential code questions please contact Qiang Yang by qiang.yang@uni-konstanz.de

 Files in this foler include: